Denied Social Security Disability Claim?

 Your Disability Is Linked to a Criminal Conviction

-• Your impairment was created or worsened by committing a felony
+• Your disability was caused or worsened while committing a felony

-• Your impairment was created or worsened by your time in prison
+• Your impairment was caused or worsened while incarcerated

 The Disability Is Based on Alcohol or Drug Addiction